 A Community of Makers

 The Makerspace and Digital Fab Lab is a creative commons of Spelman College that is a hub for ideation, creativity and interdisciplinary collaboration.
-Users of the space produce and prototype works of art, mobile apps, fashion apparels, electronic circuits, biomechanical devices, digital works,, performances and a multitude of there product that cross the sciences, humanities and the arts.
+Users of the space produce and prototype works of art, mobile apps, fashion apparels, electronic circuits, biomechanical devices, digital works, performances and a multitude of other products that span the sciences, humanities, the arts and the social sciences.

 Choose to change the world...